 Emma and Heather also discussed proactive communication, team bonding, and other critical strategies for managing high-performance teams.
 Catch the whole conversation here.

 Watch the rest of the conference, featuring additional discussions between top Silicon Valley engineering leaders, here.

 PS: Turing’s readers can get two months of free access to a private Sophya digital office for teams of any size by contacting [email protected]

 Boundaryless: #ScalingPostPandemic is sponsored by Turing.com.
 With Turing, hiring and managing exceptionally talented, pre-vetted remote software developers is automated, speedy, and affordable.
-Companies have access to a global talent pool of around 500,000 Turing developers across 140+ countries.
+Companies have access to a global talent pool of top 1% of 700K+ Turing developers across 140+ countries.
 200+ companies, including those backed by Google Ventures, Andreessen, Founders Fund, Kleiner, and Bloomberg, have hired Turing remote software engineers.

 Tell us the skills you need and we'll find the best developer for you in days, not weeks.